Jampire/toc-markdown-extra/README.md

 ## Usage

-Please, see PHP Markdown Extra [documentation](https://github.com/michelf/php-markdown).
+Please, see [my article](https://dzianiskotau.com/php/auto-generating-toc-markdown/) and PHP Markdown [documentation](https://github.com/michelf/php-markdown).

-You can use [PhpStorm IDE](https://www.jetbrains.com/phpstorm/) with Markdown (bundled) plugin to automatically generate TOC as PhpStorm uses the same algorithm for 'id' generation.
+You can use [PhpStorm IDE](https://www.jetbrains.com/phpstorm/) with Markdown (bundled) plugin to automatically generate TOC as PhpStorm uses the same algorithm for `id` generation.

 ## License